ff0rever/mentoriaJava/README.md

 # javaTriangulos

-Application to define the type of the triangle, according to the definitions of its sides.
+Application that defines the type of the triangle, according to the definitions of its sides.